SimonMejZ/metallurgical-image-analysis/README.md

 This was developed as an enhancement of an original project for the EMS420 Module.

+## Key Features (v2.0)

+-   **Interactive GUI:** A full-featured graphical interface built with PyGame for a smooth user experience.
+-   **Live Parameter Tuning:** Interactively adjust parameters like Gaussian sigma, block size, and threshold factor and see the results instantly.
+-   **Advanced Visualization:** Utilizes a **Viridis colormap** to assign a unique color to each detected grain, offering superior clarity over a simple binary mask.
+-   **Invert and Toggle Controls:**
+    -   **Invert Mask:** Easily analyze images where grains are darker than their boundaries.
+    -   **Toggle Overlay:** Hide and show the segmentation mask with a single click to compare results against the original image.
+-   **Save Functionality:**
+    -   Save extracted grain properties (area, perimeter, solidity, etc.) to a `.csv` file.
+    -   Save a high-quality, side-by-side comparison image (`.png`) for reports and documentation.
+-   **Organized Output:** Automatically saves `.csv` and `.png` files into structured subdirectories based on the sample name (e.g., `output/data/X-6/`).

 ## Features Extracted

 For each detected grain, the script calculates and saves the following properties: